 This error code – P0169 – is triggered when the Powertrain Control Module (PCM) detects signals from fuel sensors e.g. fuel composition sensor and fuel temperature sensor.

 These signals indicate that the fuel delivery is heavily contaminated and has higher levels of ethanol or any other contaminants are mixed in the fuel.

 In these conditions, flex fuel vehicles can go even longer even with highly contaminated fuel which has up to 85 percent of mixed fuel.

-What is fuel composition sensor?
+What is the fuel composition sensor?

-It is a small computerized device integrated to the small housing along with the temperature sensor.
+It is a small computerized device integrated into the small housing along with the temperature sensor.
 It works along with the temperature sensor.
 This small device gives accurate measures of fuel composition to the powertrain control module.